Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Results

-For quantitative comparisons with the solar system abundances, one should use time-integrated, rather than instantaneous, yields.
-We compute yields across a sequence of outflow snapshots, corresponding to the trajectories of particles launched from the PNS surface at various times $t_\text{ps}$ after the shock revival (hereafter \lq\lq post-shock time\rq\rq).
-These yields are integrated, weighted by the corresponding mass loss rates $\dot M(t)$, as detailed in Sec.~\ref{sec:integrated}.
-The results are shown in Fig.~\ref{fig:integratedyields}.
-The left panels depict our calculations for the $13\,M_\odot$ progenitor model, where the outflow remains subsonic for the duration of the explosion.
-The right panels show the corresponding results for the $9.5\,M_\odot$ progenitor model, where the outflow stays supersonic.
-In both cases, most of the $p$-nuclei with $A>80$ are produced in a narrow time window.
+For each progenitor, most of the $p$-nuclei with $A>80$ are produced in a narrow time window.
 This high-yield time window (HYTW) corresponds to the stage of the explosion when the material surrounding the hot bubble has temperature in the $1.5\,\text{GK}\lesssim T\lesssim3$\,GK range.
 The outflow upon deceleration reaches that temperature band and lingers in it for half a second or longer, allowing sufficient time for proton and neutron capture to drive $p$-isotope production~\cite{Wanajo:2010mc}.
 In addition to the time spent in this temperature range, the \textit{distance} to the PNS is another key factor.
-This distance is smaller in the subsonic case, allowing for sufficient neutron production to make the $p$-isotopes up to $^{102}$Pd.
+This distance is smaller in the subsonic case (e.g., Fig.~\ref{fig:outflowprofiles}), allowing for sufficient neutron production to make the $p$-isotopes up to $^{102}$Pd.

 The HYTW onset changes with progenitor mass---a heavier progenitor experiences it later than a lighter one, as the swept-up mass needs to be further diluted in the first case.
 However, the existence of the HYTW is always guaranteed.
 Thus, the $\nu p$ mechanism does not require progenitor mass fine-tuning---it is efficient in all sufficiently massive progenitors in which the outflows are subsonic.
 Another important point is that the HYTW occurs {within the first} 1--2\,s after the explosion is launched.
 At this time, the neutrino fluxes are still high and so is the amount of mass ejected.
-This makes it possible to generate sufficiently large absolute $p$-nuclide yields.
+This makes it possible to generate sufficiently large \textit{absolute} $p$-nuclide yields.

-The bottom panels show the integrated yields, divided by the corresponding solar system abundances.
-The orange dashed line indicates the desired absolute amounts of each element~\cite{Woosley:1994ux, Wanajo:2010mc}, while the shaded band shows the range of production factors (see Sec.~\ref{sec:integrated}) between $f_\text{max}$ and $f_{\text{max}} / 10$, where $f_\text{max}$ is the maximum production factor among the $p$-nuclides.
-Isotopes falling in this band are co-produced in sufficient quantities relative to the isotope with the highest production factor~\cite{Wanajo:2010mc, Bliss:2018djg}.
-We see that the subsonic outflow of the $13\,M_\odot$ progenitor model produces the correct amounts of all $p$-isotopes up to $^{102}$Pd.
-Details of this analysis are given in Sec.~\ref{sec:integrated}.